 A member of the SEND staff will consult with the student, parents and teachers.
 Evidence from these consultations and/or standardised assessments will help us to decide if additional and/or different provision is necessary.

-We have had a number of pupils during the academic year of 2017-18 who have been referred to the SEND Department for a variety of different things.

-Examples of this are:
+e SEND Department for a variety of different things. ples of this are:

 Exam access arrangements

 Diagnosis of Dyslexia/Dyspraxia

 Referral to HYM/ Counselling

 Wellington School SEN Student Referral Form